-MSaaS, or Managed SaaS, is a type of software as a service that includes management and maintenance services, and typically involves a SaaS-based representative to play a key role in the service.
+MSaaS, or Managed SaaS, is a type of software as a service that includes management and maintenance services, and typically involves a SaaS-based representative playing a key role in the service.

 Most SaaS applications don’t require special knowledge or training, but that’s not always the case.
 And the SaaS solution used by one department may not fit perfectly for the needs of another department.
 However, in an enterprise environment, having multiple solutions that basically do the same thing is often frowned upon.

 Difference between SaaS and MSaaS

-There are many SaaS-based (i.e. – cloud-based) solutions that are available, but larger organizations that simply subscribe to a service without proper training to their staff invite disaster.
+There are many SaaS-based (i.e. – cloud-based) solutions that are available, but larger organizations that simply subscribe to a service without providing the proper training to their staff are inviting disaster.

 MSaaS providers often work with enterprises to help them transition to the cloud, train their users with the service, and often times manage and customize their cloud-based applications for them.

 Examples of Managed SaaS Services

 MSaaS providers offer a wide range of services, from application management to data backup and recovery.
 Many are backed by some of the best venture capital firms in the industry and are anxious to disrupt the standard industry.
 Here are some examples of MSaaS services:

 Managed SaaS providers can help businesses manage and monitor their cloud-based applications.
 This can include tasks such as patching, updating, and troubleshooting applications.
 This provider would also likely manage the licenses and renewals with the goal of keeping costs as low as possible.

 Backup and recovery

-MSaaS providers can help businesses backup and recover data stored in the cloud.
+Managed SaaS providers can help businesses back up and recover data stored in the cloud.
 This can be critical for businesses that rely on cloud-based applications for mission-critical data.

 Managed SaaS providers can help businesses plan for future capacity needs.
 This can include predicting demand, estimating growth, and sizing infrastructure accordingly.